Stocks march towards record highs ahead of ECB, BOE meetings | Hellenic Shipping News Worldwide

 TURBULENT TURKEY

-Sterling was up 0.2% to just under $1.33 having peaked for the year back in May at $1.4250.
-The euro climbed a similar amount to just over $1.13 even though forward-looking euro zone purchasing manager data came in weaker than expected.
+Sterling GBP=D3 was up 0.2% to just under $1.33 having peaked for the year back in May at $1.4250.
+The euro EUR=EBS climbed a similar amount to just over $1.13 EUR= even though forward-looking euro zone purchasing manager data came in weaker than expected.

 Europe is facing a fourth wave of infections and many governments have been encouraging citizens to stay home and avoid unnecessary social contact.